astropy/sphinx-astropy/README.rst

 About
 =====

-This pacakge serves two purposes:
+This package serves two purposes:

 * It contains Sphinx configuration and extensions specific to the Astropy project